Linked to the Land

 The calendar of 2023 Linked to the Land program activities is listed below.
 All dates are and locations are subject to change, based on weather and trail conditions.
 To receive the latest updates about events and activities, sign up for our free monthly e-newsletter and "like" our Facebook page.
 Advance registration is required for all Linked to the Land activities

-Feb 11 VALENTINE’S SNOWSHOE HIKE La Crosse River Conservancy REGISTRATION NOW OPEN
+Feb 11 VALENTINE’S SNOWSHOE HIKE La Crosse River Conservancy

 May 13 MIGRATORY BIRDING HIKE Sugar Creek Bluff